TheOdinProject/curriculum/ruby_programming/basic_ruby/problem_solving.md

 10
 ~~~

 The program is starting to take shape, the final few subproblems should be easy to solve as the basic structure is in place and they are just different variations of the condition we've already got in place.
-Let's tackle the next one: If the current number is divisible by 5 then print "Buzz".
+Let's tackle the next one: If the current number is divisible by 5 then print `Buzz`.

 ~~~ruby
 print "Please enter the number you would like to FizzBuzz up to: "